What to eat in the Azores

 Queijadas da Vila of the Azores, Portugal

-These delicious round-shaped queijadas will have your tastebuds dancing, and coming back for more and more, so make sure you buy a whole box at least!
-Originally from Vila Franca do Campo in São Miguel Island you can visit the factory and sit at the local cafe for a sweet taste of São Miguel and the Azores Islands overall.
+These mouthwatering, round-shaped queijadas will have your tastebuds dancing, and keep you coming back for more and more, so make sure you buy a whole box at least!
+These yummy creations are originally from Vila Franca do Campo in São Miguel Island, and you can still go and visit the factory and sit at the local cafe that first brought them “to life”.
+While enjoying your experience, you will certainly savor the treats, but can also soak up a sweet taste of local Azores Islands history and culture.

 Queijadas da Dona Amélia of the Azores, Portugal

-Originally named “Indianos” or “Bolo das Índias” for the ingredients that originated from the Orient during the spice trades, the cakes were given a royal name change to honor the revered Queen.
-The dense, mildly soft pastry can be made into a full sized cake or the more commonly sold queijadas, and are made with eggs, honey, cinnamon and corn flour and dusted with confectioner’s sugar.
-Raisins and molasses are typically added for flavor, making the pastry similar to gingerbread.
+Originally named “Indianos” or “Bolo das Índias” for the ingredients that were brought from the Orient during the spice trades, these dainty cakes were given a royal name to honor the revered Queen, who was said to be a real fan of the flavorful dessert.
+The dense, semi-soft pastry, which can be made into a full-sized cake or sold as the more common queijadas, is made with eggs, honey, cinnamon and corn flour, then lightly dusted with confectioner’s sugar.
+Raisins and molasses are typically added for flavor, making the pastry’s distinct flavoring similar to that of gingerbread.

 Queijadas da Graciosa of the Azores, Portugal

-Made in the small island of Graciosa, this delicious star-shaped milky sweets are a local favorite.
+Made in the small island of Graciosa, these delicious, star-shaped milky sweets are a local favorite, earning them a place on our list of top dishes of the Azores.

 Pineapple of the Azores, Portugal

-Pineapples, bananas, guava, cherimoyas, and passion fruit are just some of the tropical fruits growing in the Azores’ astoundingly fertile microclimates.
-On São Miguel Island, the largest of the nine, you can visit a pineapple plantation to see the fruits growing in greenhouses.
+Pineapples (or ananás), bananas, guava, cherimoyas and passion fruit are just some of the tropical fruits that grow in the Azores’ astoundingly fertile microclimates.
+On São Miguel Island, the largest of the nine isles, you can actually visit a pineapple plantation to see the fruits growing in greenhouses.
+Even better?
+You can sample some of these divine “golden desserts” of Mother Nature while you’re there, too.

 Passion Fruit of the Azores, Portugal